nextml/caption-contest-data-api/docs/contest-basics.rst

 Many contests find this with an adaptive algorithm, Lil'UCB [1]_ in the earlier contests and KL-LUCB in later contests [2]_.
-There are other algorithms besides labels are clearly indicated, and performed alongside simple "round robin" or "random sampling", which are not adaptive and do not adapt to previously collected responses.
+There are other algorithms besides labels are clearly indicated, and performed alongside "passive" algorithms that do not adapt to previously collected responses (either "round robin" or "random sampling").

+* **Passive and adaptive algorithms** are in contests 497--519, and contest
+  559. Contest 559 is a performance comparison of Lil'UCB, KL-LUCB and random sampling.
+* **Only passive algorithms** are in contest 540
+* **Only adaptive algorithms** are in all other contests

 References
 ----------